 Rules (33+, 43+, 50+)

-2. Games will be seven innings in length.
-Pool games may end in a tie.
+3. a) Games will be seven innings in length.
+Tournament games (except the play-off) games may end in a tie.
 No new inning can start after 2 hours and 15 minutes.

 one inning.
 Any relief pitcher will be credited with any outs he registers.

-5. Pitchers may pitch two consecutive innings or six consecutive outs.
-However, one and only one pitcher may pitch three consecutive
+6. Pitchers may pitch 3 consecutive innings or 9 consecutive outs.
+More than one pitcher may pitch 3 consecutive

-consecutive outs will be declared the 3-inning pitcher.
+innings or 9 consecutive nine outs.
 A pitcher cannot re-enter the game as a pitcher once he has been removed.

-6. A limit of five warm-up pitches is allowed per pitcher per inning at the umpire's discretion.
+7. A limit of five warm-up pitches is allowed per pitcher per inning. at the umpire's discretion.

 Any player, not present for his plate appearance, will be declared out.